embedded-nerdgirl/neon-dreams/README.md

 # neon-dreams

 A JRPG written in C# with no true game engine.
-Due to not having **Steamworks** setup for this game, **Steamworks** does exist in the source code but remains mostly unused.
+Due to not having **Steamworks** setup for this game, **Steamworks** does exist in the source code and in the binary directory but remains mostly unused.

 # Dependencies